Developer Notes #

 verse #

-shortcode is used to display a Qasida or Salawaat with Arabic text, transliteration, and translation.
+The verse shortcode is used to display a Qasida or Salawaat with Arabic text, transliteration, and translation.

 Usage: